Selling to the Government

-For any types of government procurement project, U.S. firms must have a legal presence in the UAE and acquire their goods and services on a prequalified basis individually with the various government departments for procurement tenders.
+For any types of government procurement project, companies must have a legal presence in the UAE and ensure that their goods and services are prequalified for procurement tenders.
 It is possible for bids to be sole sourced or to be awarded to select, pre-qualified contractors rather than to be competed via public tender at the discretion of the relevant governmental party, generally in the case of urgent need.
 Federal purchases are administered through the respective federal offices located in Abu Dhabi and/or Dubai.
 At an emirate level, purchases for goods and services are done directly by the institution depending on its needs.

-For most civilian purchases, government entities prefer to deal with firms registered in the UAE, or in their particular emirate, and will favor local products over imports.
-Federal Law No. 2 of 2014 gives preference to Emirati entrepreneurs, and is designed to help Emirati small-and-medium-sized businesses secure more business.
+For most civilian purchases, government entities prefer to deal with firms registered in the UAE, and will favor local products over imports.
+Federal Law No. 2 of 2014 gives preference to Emirati entrepreneurs and is designed to help Emirati small-and-medium-sized businesses secure more business.

 Only when goods or services of desired quality are not available locally will the procurement authority seek outside sources.
 The government continues to limit direct procurements and require companies to make the arrangements for a local presence.
 Invitations to participate in government procurement tenders are usually sent only to the pre-qualified companies, and some are advertised in newspapers.